janprrr/janprrr/README.md

 ---

-Open to junior positions in AI, data engineering or full-stack development.
+Open to junior positions in backend, frontend, full-stack development, and data engineering.